evalancaster/handson-2021-version-control/text/19_Finding_in_Git_Grep.md

 # Finding with Git Grep

-Finding files with words or phrases in Git is really easy with the linkgit:git-grep[1] command.
+Finding files with words or phrases in Git is really easy with the [git grep](https://git-scm.com/docs/git-grep) command.
 It is possible to do this with the normal unix 'grep' command, but with 'git grep' you can also search through previous versions of the project without having to check them out.